-You may have never heard of it by its own name, but if you live in a fairly large city from a fairly developed country you probably know it, both because you’ve seen it or, what´s more, because you have experienced it yourself.
+You may have never heard of it by its own name, but if you live in a fairly large city in a fairly developed country you probably know it, both because you have surely seen it or, what is more, because you have experienced it yourself.

-However, the reality hiding behind, sometimes as ugly as the name itself, will be familiar to almost everyone, for being precisely one of those unnoticed things that go around us.
-Unnoticed perhaps because its name is not familiar to us, perhaps because we ignore it even has a name, or perhaps because nobody really talks about it on the media.
+However, the reality hiding behind, sometimes as ugly as the name itself, will be familiar to almost everyone, for being precisely one of those unnoticed things that are going around us.
+Unnoticed perhaps because its name is not familiar to us, perhaps because we ignore it even has a name, or perhaps because nobody really talk about it on the media.

 The scenario: a lifelong neighbourhood

-It is that neighbourhood which appearance could maybe look sloppy or old, but doubtless full of life: There they are the shopkeepers, with their small businesses and corner shops covering almost any kind of basic need the neighbours might require.
-There they are those old fellows, eternally sitting on park benches beside flocks of kids noisily squealing and playing around, all they crowded into the very few green spaces available or, alternatively, on the streets, sidewalks, or if traffic allows it right on the streets.
+It is that neighbourhood whose appearance could maybe look sloppy or old, but doubtless full of life: There they are the shopkeepers, with their small businesses and corner shops covering almost any kind of basic need their neighbours might require.
+There they are those old fellows, eternally sitting on park benches beside flocks of kids noisily squealing and playing around, all they crowded into the very few green spaces available or, alternatively, walking around, on sidewalks or, if traffic allows it, right on the streets.
 There they are those bars, with their regular customers addressing their owners with extreme confidence, playing card games, eating breakfast or lunch, and yes, sometimes getting drunk, where owners give them credit, where it is normal to dress normal and where portions and drinks are plentiful and cheap.
-There it is the school, probably public, where almost absolutely everything gathers, good and bad, all races, all colours and all backgrounds.
-And there they are the whores, a few, not too many; the thieves, nor too many also; the problems, not too serious; some drugs, cheap of course; the gangs, usually far from becoming mafias; the street cats and pigeons shitting everywhere; the festivals as noisy and crowded as full of genuine joy; the neighbours who warmly greet each other on the street; the piles of rubbish waiting maybe too long for being collected; the alleys smelling of urine; and if the district is popular enough or it is inhabited by the right breed of people then those women voices loudly calling their progeny or chatting from the balconies; those street markets where shopkeepers loudly challenge you to purchase their products; those crazy treasures in the form of furniture and varied belongings waiting for days for someone to pick them up before garbageman arrives; that family where nobody is afraid to leave their home’s doors and windows widely open during hot weather allowing you to dive into their privacy by just walking by their house… in short, a good raw material for candidates to be the next Rossellini, Bertolucci, Pasolini or even Fellini.
+There it is the school, probably public, where almost absolutely everything happens, good and bad, gathering all races, all colours and all backgrounds.
+And there they are the whores, a few, not too many; the thieves, nor too many also; the problems, not too serious; some drugs, cheap of course; the gangs, usually far from becoming mafias; the street cats and pigeons shitting everywhere; the festivals as noisy and crowded as full of genuine joy; the neighbours who warmly greet each other on the street; the piles of rubbish waiting maybe too long to be collected; those small alleys smelling of urine; and if the district is popular enough or it is inhabited by the right breed of people then those women voices loudly calling their progeny or chatting from the balconies; those street markets where shopkeepers loudly challenge you to purchase their products; those crazy treasures in the form of furniture and varied belongings waiting for days for someone to pick them up before garbageman arrives; that family where nobody is afraid to leave their home’s doors and windows widely open during hot weather allowing you to dive into their privacy by just passing by… in short, a good raw material for the next Rossellini, Bertolucci, Pasolini or even Fellini movies.

-In these neighbourhoods people normally dream on getting out, not on getting in, inhabitants usually fantasize about winning enough money to be able to move someday to another area of the city, a more quiet and spacious place with a detached house surrounded by a charming little garden and a garage to store the car, although that same dreamy people will reveal, without hesitation, even haughty and proudly, their belonging to the aforementioned neighbourhood if ever asked.
+In these neighbourhoods people normally dream on getting out, not on getting in, inhabitants usually fantasise about winning enough money to be able to someday move to a better area of the city, a more quiet and spacious place with maybe a detached house surrounded by a charming little garden and a garage to store the car, although that same dreamy people will reveal, without hesitation, even haughty and proudly, their belonging to the aforementioned neighbourhood if ever asked.

 They are tidying up the neighbourhood

-Everyone who might live in that kind city, even if living in another neighbourhood, even if living on the other side far away from there, would probably known the above mentioned neighbourhood, because everyone who lives in a city, even if not living at the city center, normally knows the city center.
+Everyone who might live in that kind of city, even if living in another neighbourhood, even if living on the other side far away from there, would probably known the aforementioned neighbourhood, because everyone who lives in a city, even if not living at the city center, normally knows the city center.
 So, everyone is used to see it the way it has always been since they were child or teens.
-Almost everybody has walked its streets at least once, has frequented its bars, has came to its nightlife to do God knows what, and may even have made friends or even more with someone over there.
+Almost everybody has walked its streets at least once, has frequented its bars, has came to its nightlife to do God knows what, and may even have made friendship or even more with some local.
 Everyone has heard stories, seen pictures, knows its idiosyncrasies, its smells, its people, its local festivals, and knows more or less what to expect from that place, specially if they live or had ever lived there.

-Suddenly, one day, while walking on its streets, you realise something has changed: some old and dirty buildings have been shot down or a street is being fully refurbished; a square has been arranged so immaculately that now looks as sterilized; a design studio, an alternative and expensive clothe shop or a “modern” bar or coffee shop has been opened; a new mall or a dance, avant-garde arts or similar kind of museum is about to be opened; more police can be seen; some other houses back in time crowded are now apparently abandoned… you tend to think the neighbourhood is being tidied up, it seems it is getting nice, it seems it is finally developing, and the first impulse is to rejoice, even if a shadow of doubt follows almost immediately.
+Suddenly, one day, while walking on its streets, that person realises something has changed: some old and dirty buildings have been shot down or a street is being fully refurbished; a square has been arranged so immaculately that now looks as sterilised; a design studio, an alternative and expensive clothe shop or a “modern” bar or coffee shop has opened; a new mall or a dance, avant-garde arts or similar kind of museum is about to be opened; more police can be seen around, more than ever before; some other houses back in time crowded are now apparently abandoned… you tend to think the neighbourhood is being tidied up, it seems it is getting nicer, it seems it is finally developing, and the first impulse is to rejoice, even if a shadow of doubt follows almost immediately.

-If you usually goes out at night you will notice that more and more people suddenly hang out around that neighbourhood; that it has become fashionable among party-goers from a higher social profile; that some of these bars which accumulated so many stories over the years have been suddenly closed and replaced by clubs way much cooler, crowded by indies and other examples of the most avant-garde urban tribes; that drinks and drugs have become expensive; or that a regular beer has been replaced by a rare imported drink nobody knows which costs three times more.
+If one usually goes out at night he will notice that more and more people suddenly hang out around that neighbourhood; that it has become fashionable among party-goers from a higher social profile; that some of those bars which have accumulated so many stories over the years have been suddenly closed and replaced by clubs way much cooler, crowded by indies and other examples of the most avant-garde urban tribes; that drinks and drugs have become expensive; or that a regular beer has been replaced by a rare imported drink nobody knows why it costs three times more.

 (hipster fashion, the sunglasses, not the exhibitionism)